Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 When you have finished filling in the fields, click the **Save** button.

 ## Identifications Models

-The models of identification vary according to the necessity of the client.
-They can be a Card type (a magnetic card), TAG, Chipkey or Manual Entry (a code entered by hand).
+The identifications models vary according to the customer's needs.
+They can be of the following types:

+* **Card:** Card type identifications.
+It can be of magnetic stripe or reading by approximation.
+* **TAG:** Image type identifications (usually in QR format).
+It is generally used as a sticker attached to the windshield of the vehicle.
+* **Chipkey:** Key type identifications, used by a specific terminal system.

 ![Identification Models](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identifications%20Model.PNG)